upatras-hci/iv/README.md

 [--------------------- Solarized Installation---------------------](https://asciinema.org/a/ed4oDeeBTOMuU5kxnJmNhgUZN) </br>
 1. Download solarized package.
 There you will fine a file with name: solarized.vim:</br>
 2. Move solarized.vim to ~/.vim/colors folder, if no exist create the folders using mkdir </br>
-3. if you have no permissions to make that move, do it as a root </br>
+3. If you have no permissions to make that move, do it as a root </br>
-4. o become root type: sudo -i </br>
+4. To become root type: sudo -i </br>
 5. Then create a vim file with name '.vimrc' on /home folder and place the below </br>
 ```sh
 syntax enable set background=dark colorscheme solarized